khelifiMohamedYacine/Group-project/README.md

 We have used the Trello website to create and maintain our Kanban board:
 https://trello.com/b/ISL0gIqD/my-trello-board

-We have also taken regular snapshots of our Kanban board since 6/2/25, archiving them in the 'Kanban Board Archive' powerpoint'.
+We have also taken regular snapshots of our Kanban board since 6/2/25, archiving them in the 'Kanban Board Timeline' powerpoint.

 We have kept a detailed record of our group meetings in the 'Group Meeting Record' document.

+Our 'Sprint 2 Reflection' document contains our reflections on how we (as a team) did during the second sprint of this project.

 ---